Wildfires need fuel to burn. A key way to get rid of that fuel is to set it ablaze, very carefully.

 The Big Burn of 1910, caused by lightning strikes and railroad sparks, burned 3 million acres in Washington, Northern Idaho and Western Montana, killed at least 85 people and galvanized an almost militant full-suppression firefighting strategy by the Forest Service.
 And it all but decimated a public understanding that fire was critical for healthy forests.

-That year was the worst for fires in Montana — until 2017.
-Huge swaths of Lolo National Forest were part of the estimated 1.2 million acres that burned across the state that year.
-In July of that year, the Rice Ridge Fire swept close to Seeley Lake’s residents but ended up burning over 160,000 acres of mostly federal land on the steep, glaciated slopes jutting skyward on the lake’s eastern edge before it was finally contained in September.
+That year was the worst for fires in Montana — until 2017, when huge swaths of Lolo National Forest were part of the estimated 1.2 million acres that burned across the state.
+In July, the Rice Ridge Fire swept close to Seeley Lake’s residents but ended up burning over 160,000 acres of mostly federal land on the steep, glaciated slopes jutting skyward on the lake’s eastern edge before it was finally contained in September.

 So the threat of destructive wildfires is ever present in the small tourism-dependent town that swells with adventurers each summer seeking fishing, hiking and respite in the wilderness.